alexeyza/scholar-sublime/README.md

 - use 'Super' instead of 'Ctrl' for OS X

 Alternatively it is possible to use the Command Palette (Ctrl+Shift+P) instead of the key bindings.

-## Beta
-This plugin is in early development and may not work properly (or at all).
-Its design is still under development (I'm open to suggestions).

 ---
 Copyright (c) 2015 Alexey Zagalsky